- 9 Volusion Alternatives & Competitors - December 8, 2021

 The email links your clients to twitter and Facebook, giving them the chance to share your offer with their social circles thus drumming up new business for you.

-Your ConstantContact account enables you to keep tabs on your social media campaigns.
+Your ConstantContact account enables you to keep tabs on your social media marketing campaigns.
 Now you can retrieve likes, shares, and site visits data generated be every email sent out.

 Comprehensive Learning Materials: